Meggin/week-4-game/README.md

 My app doesn't look well.
 And I really like to finish with polish-- to feel proud about what I've built.
 I'm bummed that I ran out of time to add polish.

-Here's a link to the staged version, warts and all: https://desolate-taiga-32749.herokuapp.com/

 This week I also learned a life lesson: sometimes coding/problem solving and regular life stuff are hard to do at the same time.
 Debugging javascript takes concentration.
 It's not something I can do well later at night when the kids go to be.
 So I need to learn how to balance easier day work for later night shift, and use earlier hours to write/debug my javascript.

 Next assignment, I'm going to write detailed pseudocode in the javascript file, as my todos.
 I'm also going to refactor regularly.
 For every 2 hours or less of code, I will refactor.
 And I'm clearing out times in each day when the brain is functioning well, to write and debug my code.